majdsassi/Pico-WIFI-Duck/README.md

 ### Note
 This project is still under development, and it may contain some errors.
-Dont Forget to end Your Script with anempty line .
+Dont Forget to end Your Script with an empty line .